ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

   thanks to René Schwaiger and Lukas Winkler
 - We introduced git reference repositories to save I/O on our build system, thanks to Lukas Winkler
-- Set `LD_LIBRARY_PATH` in all tests removing the need to specify it during ctest runs thanks to Lukas Winkler
+- Set `LD_LIBRARY_PATH` in all tests removing the need to specify it for running ctest thanks to Lukas Winkler
 - Provide the `RUN_SERIAL` property to all tests that can not be run in parallel